m-a-y-a-n-k/SumItUp/README.md

 - **PDF Generation**: Users can generate PDF documents from summaries for easy sharing and saving.

-- **Personalized Ads**: Users can view personalized ads based on their interests.
+- **Personalized Ads**: Users are shown personalized ads based on their interests.

 ## User Stories